snowch/bluemix-spark-examples/examples/Objectstore/README.md

 [![Build Status](https://travis-ci.org/snowch/bluemix-spark-examples.png)](https://travis-ci.org/snowch/bluemix-spark-examples)
-(click the above icon and then click View Log to view the build output and the test results)
+(click the icon and then click View Log to view the build output and the test results from connecting to live services)

 #### Overview